Flexwop-Studio/stage-cam/README.md

 - **Bloom** — may bleed around the player model
 - **TAA** — may cause ghosting due to the dual render pass

 Disable Bloom and TAA in your shader settings for the best experience.
+StageCam will automatically warn you on world join if Iris is detected.

 ---